-DO 01-2.
+GP 01-2.
 Introduction

-- 2.1 The West Virginia School of Osteopathic Medicine ("WVSOM") evaluates students pursuing the D.O. degree as thoroughly as possible for their cognitive and non-cognitive abilities, their academic and professional knowledge and skills, their integrity, and their suitability for the practice of osteopathic medicine. - 2.2 Medical students must behave with primary concern for patients' welfare and respect for the rights of patients.
-In addition, they must adhere to the highest standards of integrity and honesty in their interactions with patients, colleagues, faculty and administrators.
-Students are expected to adhere to the standards set forth in policies, rules and procedures.
-WVSOM's degree of Doctor of Osteopathic Medicine may only be conferred on a candidate who, in addition to other requirements, "has demonstrated ethical, personal, and professional qualities deemed necessary for the continued successful study and practice of Osteopathic Medicine" (Institutional Policy DO-12, section 2.1.4). - 2.3 The preservation of order and discipline on a campus shall be the concern of all those who function within the campus community.
+- 2.1 The West Virginia School of Osteopathic Medicine ("WVSOM") evaluates students pursuing graduate degrees as thoroughly as possible for their cognitive and non-cognitive abilities, their academic and professional knowledge and skills, their integrity, and their suitability for practice in allied health sciences. - 2.2 The preservation of order and discipline on a campus shall be the concern of all those who function within the campus community.
 Admission to WVSOM implies an agreement between the student and institution.
 The institution provides the opportunity to partake of its programs and privileges.
-The student agrees to comply with the policies, rules, and regulations of WVSOM to protect those programs and privileges, and to consistently demonstrate the integrity and professional qualities deemed necessary for the continued study and practice of osteopathic medicine.
+The student agrees to comply with the policies, rules, and regulations of WVSOM to protect those programs and privileges, and to consistently demonstrate the integrity and professional qualities deemed necessary for the continued study and practice in allied health sciences.
 Students are expected to exhibit responsible behavior regardless of time or place.
-Failure to do so may result in disciplinary action by WVSOM.
-Responsible behavior is a standard of conduct which reflects the public's higher expectations of physicians. - 2.4 It is the responsibility and expectation of faculty to monitor student professionalism and to counsel students who demonstrate unprofessionalism.
-Faculty are also expected to complete and submit professionalism forms for both positive and negative conduct. - 2.5 Students shall have the right to appeal such faculty and administrative actions as grades (only failing grades in Years 3 & 4), dismissal, or other academic sanctions.
-Note: Placement on

-- Academically-at-Risk status is not considered to be an academic sanction, but is a status designated as a result of receiving a failing grade or grade point average. - 2.6 Any member of the campus community may bring charges of misconduct or unprofessionalism against any student.
+Failure to do so may result in disciplinary action by WVSOM. - 2.3 It is the responsibility and expectation of faculty to monitor student professionalism and to counsel students who demonstrate unprofessionalism.
+Faculty are also expected to complete and submit professionalism forms for both positive and negative conduct. - 2.4 Students shall have the right to appeal such faculty and administrative actions as grades, dismissal, or other academic sanctions.
+Note: Placement on Academically-at-Risk status is not considered to be an academic sanction, but is a status designated as a result of failing a retest summative exam(s). - 2.5 Any member of the campus community may bring charges of misconduct or unprofessionalism against any student.
 The term "campus community" shall refer to all faculty, staff, or students both on the WVSOM campus and at contracted teaching sites.
 This may also include medical and support personnel at contracted teaching sites.
-The charges against a student must be detailed in writing including date, time, and witnesses, if any, to the Assistant Dean for Student Affairs.
-Charges of complaint must be filed within thirty (30) days of knowledge of the event, unless good cause is shown why the charges were not filed within that period. - 2.7 A file containing a report or reports, and any other written materials pertaining to an incident involving professionalism will be kept by the Assistant Dean for Student Affairs for seven (7) years from the date of a student's matriculation.
+The charges against a student must be detailed in writing including date, time, and witnesses, if any, to the Associate Dean for Graduate Programs.
+Charges of complaint must be filed within thirty

+- (30) days of knowledge of the event, unless good cause is shown why the charges were not filed within that period. - 2.6 A file containing a report or reports, and any other written materials pertaining to an incident involving professionalism will be kept by the Associate Dean for Graduate Programs for four (4) years from the date of a student's matriculation.

-DO 01-3.
-Standards of Student Conduct
+GP 01-3.
+Standards of Student Conduct.

-- 3.1 All students at the institution are subject to, and are required to comply with, observe and obey the following: - 3.1.1 The laws of the United States; - 3.1.2 The laws of the State of West Virginia; - 3.1.3 Local municipal and county ordinances; and - 3.1.4 The policies, rules, and regulations of the institution. - 3.2 Prohibited conduct includes, but is not limited to: - 3.2.1 Disorderly conduct; - 3.2.2 Theft; and - 3.2.3 Disruption. - 3.2.4 The appendix sections of Fact Finding Committee Procedure and Procedure for Appeal of Final Course Grades for Institutional Policy DO-01 (Academic and Professional Standards) contain additional information on prohibited conduct.
+- 3.1 All students at the institution are subject to, and are required to comply with, observe and obey the following: - 3.1.1 The laws of the United States; - 3.1.2 The laws of the State of West Virginia; - 3.1.3 Local municipal and county ordinances; and - 3.1.4 The policies, rules, and regulations of the institution. - 3.2 Prohibited conduct includes, but is not limited to: - 3.2.1 Disorderly conduct; - 3.2.2 Theft; and - 3.2.3 Disruption. - 3.2.4 The appendix sections of Fact Finding Committee Procedure and Procedure for Appeal of Final Course Grades for policy DO-01 contain additional information on prohibited conduct.

-DO 01-4.
+GP 01-4.
 Standards of Professional Conduct